 Can Amazon Kindle Make Travelling Easier For Bookworms?

-When traveling overnight or for 1 to few weeks, what most people take with them is a book, magazine, iPad or all together.
+When traveling overnight or for one to few weeks, what most people take with them is a book, magazine, iPad or all together.

 This might be a reading or even a travel book concerning the holiday destination.